 The walk begins at Cemaes Bay at the northern end of Traeth Mawr beach.
 Leave the car park in a north-easterly direction, and proceed along a lane until you meet a junction.
 Turn right, then shortly after left over a stone style.

 Continue on this path along the bottom of a valley and go through a kissing gate, over a style and into a private garden, where you will cross the lawn and enter a field on the other side.
 Cross the field through a gap in the stone wall, continue across the bridge, up some stone steps, over a wall, and on to a country lane.

-Turning right along this lane for around 1 mile, you will pass a chapel on your right, coming across two paths around 30 metres apart on the left side of the lane.
-Take the first path through a kissing gate adjacent to a farm gate.
-Head North Easterly through a field that partitions Porth Wen and pass through another kissing gate.
-Follow round and down the hill until you meet a junction with the Coastal Path.
-Keep left and pass the chimney stacks of the old brick works on your right.
+Turn right and walk along the lane for around one mile.
+You will see a chapel on your right, before passing two paths around 30 metres apart on the left side of the lane.
+Take the first path through a kissing gate adjacent to a farm entrance.
+Head north-east through a field before passing through another kissing gate.
+Follow the path downhill, joining the Coast Path at a junction.
+Keep left and pass the chimney stacks of the old brick works – Porth Wen – on your right.
 Continue up the hill on to the Coastal Path.

-Continue along the cliffs before descending and ascending to and from the gorge of Hells Mouth and onto and old look out tower.
+Continue along the cliffs before descending and ascending to and from the gorge of Hells Mouth and on to and old look-out tower.
 Continue down the steps to Porth Llanlleiana, and then climb up the steps to continue walking along the cliffs.
-Pass around the church yard and follow the stone road on to the road.
+Pass around the church yard and follow the stone road on to a larger road.

-Walk down the road for a short distance and then turn off through a kissing gate on the right hand side located in a dip.
-Follow the Coastal Path around the headland and onto the last of the walk.
-You will see the views across the bay to Cemaes from here.
+Walk down the road for a short distance and then turn off through a kissing gate on the right, located in a dip.
+Follow the Coastal Path around the headland and on to the final stretch of the walk.
+Enjoy views across the bay to Cemaes from here.